coreyjpieper/netsci-capstone/index.md

 <br>

-The resulting network has one giant connected component with 37 vertices and three disconnected vertices: Physical Education, Interdisciplinary Studies, and Neuroscience.
+There are 40 vertices and 144 edges in the resulting network.
+It has one giant connected component with 37 vertices and three disconnected vertices: Physical Education, Interdisciplinary Studies, and Neuroscience.
 It might seem strange that "Interdisciplinary Studies" was not cross-listed with any discipline, but this is because there are usually 2-3 courses taught each semester and they tend to be either seminars for fellowships or 1-2 credit courses.
-Similarly, Neuroscience only offers about 1-2 course sections each semester are for the Neuroscience Capstone.
+Similarly, Neuroscience only offers one course each semester which is the Neuroscience Capstone.

-**Degrees and Communities** - In this network the edges with the highest weight are between American Studies & History and Spanish & Latin American Studies, both with an edge weight of 13.
+**Edges, Degrees, and Communities** - In this network the edges with the highest weight are between American Studies & History and Spanish & Latin American Studies, both with an edge weight of 13.
 This means that there were a total of 13 courses cross-listed between these two categories over a four semester period.
 The vertices with the highest weighted degree are American Studies (66); Environmental Studies (61); and Women's, Gender, and Sexuality Studies (57); with the weighted degree corresponding to the number of times courses in those subjects were cross-listed with other subjects.
 If we run a community detection algorithm on the graph, we get back back five communities of roughly equal size (12.5% - 27.5%).
 The two smallest ones both contain fives nodes and correspond to the green and cyan communities depicted above.
 Here is my take on the communities:

 <li style="color: limegreen">green: the MSCS department plus closely related subjects (Physics and Philosophy)</li>
 <li style="color: deepskyblue">light blue: Linguistics, Music, and subject related to Asia </li>